-Course Description: Students who intend to pursue a degree in Actuarial Science, Applied Mathematics, Astronomy, Mathematics, Physics, or Statistics should take this course.
+Course Description: Students who intend to pursue a degree in Mathematics, Applied Mathematics, Statistics, Actuarial Sciences, Physics or Astronomy should take this course.
 Techniques of integration; The Mean Value Theorem and its consequences; series, Taylor series with applications; parametric and polar curves with applications; first order linear and separable differential equations with applications.
-Antirequisite(s): Calculus 1301A/B, Applied Mathematics 1413.
-Extra Information: 4 lecture hours.